DiscipleTools/DT_DOCS/app/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install or activate the mobile app plugin on the Extensions menu tab of your instance's wp-admin backend.
+On a multisite please network activate the plugin from the network plugin settings.

 You can also `download the Wordpress Plugin extension <https://github.com/DiscipleTools/disciple-tools-mobile-app-plugin>`_ and install then activate it.
 Once activated, you will be able to log in to the app with the same credentials as the website.